Many or all companies we feature compensate us. Compensation and editorial

 Direct Consolidation Loan

-When considering loan consolidation, just be sure you don’t consolidate your subsidized loans with unsubsidized loans, as you’ll lose the option to have your interest covered if you ever defer your loans.
+When considering loan consolidation, be sure you don’t consolidate your Subsidized Loans with Unsubsidized Loans because you’ll lose the option to have your interest covered if you defer your loans.

 Consider this example in which you’re consolidating two federal student loans: